 There are also lots of stalls with local merchants during the day and then you can head to one of the bars mentioned above come the evening.

 This is the most popular and highly attended lesbian event in Chicago.
 It is held for 3 nights in June/July each year in Andersonville behind the Cheetah Gym.

-Activities to do in Chicago
+Things to do for Gay Travellers in Chicago

 There is so much to do in Chicago!
 We stayed for 5 nights in total and were kept very busy, here are our top 6 activities in Chicago from our stay:

 Legacy Walk Tour by the Legacy Project Chicago

 This was an excellent and education LGBTQ+ tour of Boystown